 - Salt & pepper to taste

-- Sauté the sausage pieces and onion in a skillet on on medium-high heat for 7-10 minutes, or until the sausage and onions are lightly browned.
+- Sauté the sausage and onion in a skillet over medium-high heat for 7-10 minutes, or until the sausage and onions are lightly browned.

-- Add the garlic to the pan and sauté for 30 seconds, or until fragrant.
+- Add the garlic to the pan and sauté for about 30 seconds.

 - Add the wine and let it cook for about a minute.